-April 2, 2018, LOS ANGELES – The U.S. Environmental Protection Agency and the U.S. Department of Energy are honoring 163 ENERGY STAR partners – including Fortune 500 companies, schools, hospitals, retailers, manufacturers, home builders and commercial building owners and operators – for their outstanding contributions to public health and the environment.
+April 2, 2018, LOS ANGELES – The U.S. Environmental Protection Agency and the U.S. Department of Energy are honoring 163 ENERGY STAR partners.
+Firstly, this is including Fortune 500 companies, schools, hospitals, retailers, manufacturers, home builders and commercial building owners and operators.
+They are awarded for their outstanding contributions to public health and the environment.
 The 17 Pacific Southwest enterprises named ENERGY STAR Partners of the Year demonstrate national leadership in cost-saving energy efficient solutions.
 Nationwide, recipients of the 2018 ENERGY STAR Partner of the Year Award come from 35 states.
 Pacific Southwest winners include Hewlett Packard, Fulton Homes and MACH Energy.

-The awards will be presented in Washington, D.C. at the Washington Hilton Hotel on April 20.
-EPA Assistant Administrator for Air and Radiation Bill Wehrum, together with CMS Energy CEO Patti Poppe, will deliver keynote presentations.
+Also, the awards were presented in Washington, D.C. at the Washington Hilton Hotel on April 20.
+As well.
+EPA Assistant Administrator for Air and Radiation Bill Wehrum attended.

 “The 2018 ENERGY STAR Partners of the Year have demonstrated real leadership, showing how American families and businesses can save energy, save money, and reduce air emissions,” said EPA Assistant Administrator Wehrum.